mscharmann/mscharmann.github.io/_posts/2024-03-06-photoshoot-Amsinckia-furcata-and-vernicosa.md

 I am raising lots of different *Amsinckia* accessions at Uni Potsdam for cytogenetic tests

 ![image-center](/assets/images/20240225_173452.jpg){: .align-center}
+Oops some of these young plants of *A. douglasiana* got a bit too dry there and nearly wilted, but amazingly fully recovered within a day.
+In general, *Amsinckia* seem to hate standing water at their roots and quickly rot/suffer, so its better to keep them on the dry side.
 ![image-center](/assets/images/20240225_173458.jpg){: .align-center}

 Now a few weeks later, the plants are in their prime and generally look the best when they are just starting to flower.